Table of Contents

 See our product selection criteria and guidelines here.

-What to Pack for Prague – 17 Essentials
+What to Pack for Prague – 23 Essentials

 • 1.
 Neck Wallet

-As Prague is a bustling city and you’ll likely want to visit some of the more touristy locations, be sure to bring a discreet neck wallet to keep your important belongings safe and out of reach for pickpockets.
+As Prague is a bustling city and you’ll likely want to visit some of the more touristy locations, be sure to bring a discreet neck wallet to keep your important belongings safe and out of reach from pickpockets.
 This neck wallet is great because it’s large enough to hold your phone, passport, credit cards, and cash, and has separate compartments to keep you organized.
 Wear your neck wallet beneath your clothing for easy access and protection from theft.

 View on Amazon.com ➜